ferhatwi/supabase-database-kt/README.md

 ```
 ## Behaviors
 #### Request
-- Schema : If specified, only listening is allowed.
+- Schema : Default value is ```"public"```.
-- Selection : Not specifying any column results in selecting all columns.
+- Selection : Specifying select with our without any columns returns data, otherwise doesn't.
 Can be specified before range.
 - Range : Can be specified before count type.
 - Count type : Can be specified before filters.
 - Filters : Can be specified before orders.
 - Orders : Can be specified before limit.
-#### Return
-- All requests return data.
 ## Improvements and Bugs
 Feel free to improve, upgrade, fix or report bugs!